post-programming/post-programming/README.md

 # Yo-Yo Talk
 ### Again, What it does?
-It `automatically renders full-fledged Web/Mobile Apps with latest ML/AI on Cheapest Cloud Computing`,<br/> employing best of cutting-edge technologies such as React, React Native, Node.js, Kubernetes, Tensorflow, Google AI etc. <br/> to erode programming work and turnaround time.
+It `automatically renders full-fledged Web/Mobile Apps with latest ML/AI on Cheapest Cloud Computing`,<br/> employing best of cutting-edge technologies such as React, React Native, Node.js, Kubernetes, Tensorflow etc. <br/> to erode programming work and turnaround time.

 ### How to Install?
 * [Sketch](https://www.sketch.com/)